GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 | --- | --- |
 |![Message_options_in light mode](../../assets/message_options_light.png)|![Message options in dark mode](../../assets/message_options_dark.png)|

-If you're not going to use out of the box `MessageListViewModel` with it's handler or just want to override action handlers you should define these handlers:
+If you're not going to use out of the box `MessageListViewModel` with it's handlers or just want to override action handlers you should define these handlers:
 ```kotlin
 fun setActionHandlers() {
         messageListView.setLastMessageReadHandler {